Your Shopify store is growing, and you want to go global now. But you wish it was any simpler.

-- Don't forget about the clash (conflict) of titans between these apps.
+- Don’t forget the clash (conflict) of titans (within multiple apps).

 - And worst of all— they slow down your store.

-So you invite all the problems, realizing you've no control over store personalization!
+So you invite all the problems, realizing you’ve no control over store personalization!
 Strange.
-Did it really give the bang of the buck?
+Did it give the bang for the buck?